Justin Hunt is a defence lawyer based in Kansas City, Missouri, and working at KC…

 When it comes to the specifics of handling a DUI or DWI, there are a few key differences between the possible criminal and administrative actions that could be taken.
-If you are charged with a DUI or DWI, the criminal action taken will be in regard to the ticket issued as a result of the offense.
+If you are charged with a DUI or DWI, the criminal action taken will be as a result of the offense.
 According to the Missouri Department of Revenue, “If you are convicted of an alcohol offense, the court sends a copy of the conviction to the department, and the proper points are assessed to your driver record”.
 Any points accrued as a result could lead to a suspension or revocation of your driving privilege.

 You will also face an administrative action that is administered by the Missouri Department of Revenue.
 This is a separate action that will take place automatically, regardless of if the ticket you received is disposed of or reduced by the criminal court.
 This action requires that your driving privileges be suspended or revoked if you refuse to take a blood alcohol content test or if you do take a test and it is discovered that your blood alcohol content is over the legal limit.

 If an administrative action is being taken against you as a result of a DUI or DWI, you will receive a Notice of Suspension/Revocation of Driving Privilege, also known as Form 2385.
 After you receive this notice, you have a fifteen day window in which you may request an administrative hearing.
 If the hearing results in your driving privilege being revoked or suspended, you are eligible to petition the circuit court to review your case.